bf2fc6cc711aee1a0c2a/cos-fleet-manager/README.md

 * [ocm cli](https://github.com/openshift-online/ocm-cli/releases) - ocm command line tool
 * [Node.js v12.20+](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

-## Quick setup for integrations tests
+## Setup for integrations tests

-> All of the steps bellow should be done in [kas-fleet-manager](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager) project.
-This project is for build purposes only.
+> All of the steps for integration tests should be done in [kas-fleet-manager](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager) project.
+This project is for build or running the service.

 1. If you haven't already, open an internal MR asking for the necessary access, similar to [this one](https://gitlab.cee.redhat.com/service/app-interface/-/merge_requests/30178/diffs).
 2. [Generate a personal token](https://github.com/settings/tokens) for your own GitHub user with the `repo` access and save it somewhere safe.